 Everyone feels a normal degree of anxiety in life when faced with such challenges as a job interview or a visit to the dentist.
-However, when people feel anxious a lot of the time about many different situations it can be that anxiety is developing.
-This may lead to general anxiety disorder.
+However, if you feel anxious a lot of the time about many different situations it you may be suffering from an anxiety disorder.
 Feelings of anxiety can be accompanied by other symptoms and issues such as:

 Our approach to anxiety therapy

 We believe that therapy is an effective anxiety treatment.
-Specifically because the use of therapy helps to target both the symptoms and the root cause for anxiety.
-Once the root cause has been agreed, we can help you in dealing with anxiety, it’d symptoms and it’s triggers.
-It is at this point where we will build a tailor made programme for you, depending on the symptoms you have listed.
+The use of therapy helps to target both the symptoms and the root cause for anxiety.
+Once the root cause has been agreed, we can help you deal with your anxiety; it’s symptoms and triggers.
+It is at this point where we will build a tailor-made programme for you, depending on the symptoms you have listed.

 Cognitive behaviour therapy (CBT) is an effective treatment to help with anxiety.
 Feelings such as worry, anxiousness, fear or panic can be mild, moderate or severe.
 The emotions of anxiety can be constant, long-term and can affect people’s daily life.

-You may find that during your anxiety treatment, that learning to cope may not be enough.
-In that regard it may be more suitable for the therapist to help you confront the triggers and fears whether they are real or something manifested from the anxiety.
+You may find during your anxiety treatment, that learning to cope may not be enough.
+Your therapist will help you confront the triggers and fears whether real or manifested from the anxiety itself.

 If you would like to find out if we could help you, we invite you to contact us.

 I went to see Richard to overcome anxiety in work and social situations, on some occasions I had even suffered panic attacks.
 I had got to the point where I just couldn’t take it anymore and was avoiding situations to minimise the risk of it happening.